syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 *Figure 2.
 Energy intensity and energy cost of: (a) Materials Handling operation; (b) Mineral Processing operation*

-For both the materials handling and mineral processing operations, it was important to identify the energy sources responsible for the significant energy intensity and energy costs observed in *Figure 2* and *Figure 3*. *Figure 4* and *Figure 5* present the energy sources used within the materials handling and mineral processing operations, respectively.
+For both the materials handling and mineral processing operations, it was important to identify the energy sources responsible for the significant energy intensity and energy costs observed in *Figure 2(a)* and *(b)*. *Figure 3(a)* and *(b)* present the energy sources used within the materials handling and mineral processing operations, respectively.

 Within the materials handling operation, the haulage of mined ore and waste is solely dependent on diesel consumption.
 In contrast, the mineral processing operation relies primarily on grid electricity, particularly in the crushing and grinding of the mined ore.
 Solar energy contributes only a small proportion of the electricity used for crushing and grinding, accounting for approximately 6% of total electricity consumption.
 This solar electricity is obtained through a power purchase agreement (PPA) with a solar energy provider.

-The significant dependence on grid electricity for crushing and grinding also contributes to the significant greenhouse gas emissions produced within the mineral processing operation, as shown in *Figure 6*.
-Based on *Figure 6*, mineral processing generates approximately 530 kg CO₂e/tonne of copper concentrate produced, accounting for around 58% of the mine’s total greenhouse gas emissions.
+The significant dependence on grid electricity for crushing and grinding also contributes to the significant greenhouse gas emissions produced within the mineral processing operation, as shown in *Figure 4*.
+Based on *Figure 4*, mineral processing generates approximately 530 kg CO₂e/tonne of copper concentrate produced, accounting for around 58% of the mine’s total greenhouse gas emissions.
 <br><br>

 <img width="650" alt="image" src="https://github.com/user-attachments/assets/d1fb3127-4096-4a25-9c20-9e00247c8fb6" />